+STATE OF ARKANSAS DEPARTMENT OF FINANCE & ADMINISTRATION OFFICE OF HEARINGS & APPEALS

+ADMINISTRATIVE DECISION

+IN THE MATTER OF

+ACCT.
+NO.:

+DOCKET NO.: 21-379

+MOTOR VEHICLE SALES TAX ASSESSMENT

+LETTER ID: (\$ )1

+RAY HOWARD, ADMINISTRATIVE LAW JUDGE

+APPEARANCES

-STATE OF ARKANSAS DEPARTMENT OF FINANCE & ADMINISTRATION OFFICE OF HEARINGS & APPEALS ADMINISTRATIVE DECISION IN THE MATTER OF MOTOR VEHICLE SALES TAX ASSESSMENT ACCT.
-NO.: LETTER ID: DOCKET NO.: 21-320 (\$ )1 RAY HOWARD, ADMINISTRATIVE LAW JUDGE APPEARANCES This case is before the Office of Hearings and Appeals upon a written protest submitted on January 22, 2021, and signed by \\\\\\, the Taxpayer.
+This case is before the Office of Hearings and Appeals upon a written protest submitted on March 15, 2021, and signed by Example 1, the Taxpayer.
 The Taxpayer protested the assessment of Gross Receipts Tax resulting from a review conducted by the Department of Finance and Administration ("Department").

-A telephone hearing was held in Little Rock, Arkansas, on April 30, 2021, at 10:00 a.m.
-The Department was represented by Evelyn Gomez, Attorney at Law, Office of Revenue Legal Counsel ("Department's Representative").
+A telephone hearing was held in Little Rock, Arkansas, on May 18, 2021, at 2:00 p.m.
+The Department was represented by Caroline Calvert, Attorney at Law, Office of Revenue Legal Counsel.
 Present for the Department was Barbara Montgomery - Tax Credits Supervisor.
 The Taxpayer appeared at the hearing and represented herself.

+ISSUE

-ISSUE Whether the assessment issued by the Department against the Taxpayer should be sustained?
-Yes. &lt;sup>1 The reflected amount includes tax ( ); penalty (\$ ); and interest (\$ ). &lt;sup>2 All participants appeared via telephone.
+Whether the assessment issued by the Department against the Taxpayer should be sustained?
+Yes.

+&lt;sup>1 The reflected amount includes tax ( ); penalty (\$ ); and interest ( ).

+&lt;sup>2 All participants appeared via telephone.

-FINDINGS OF FACT/CONTENTIONS OF THE PARTIES The Department issued a proposed assessment against the Taxpayer on January 14, 2021.
-The Department's Answers to Information Request summarized the facts and issued involved in this case (including the basis for the Taxpayer's disagreement with the assessment as reflected by the handwritten statement on the Taxpayer's Protest Form) and stated, as follows: On October 4, 2018, ("Taxpayer") purchased a . . . (the "vehicle") from of for \$ .
-Taxpayer financed \$ of the purchase price through the dealership, with an assignment to A copy of the Retail Installment Contract is attached as Exhibit 1.
-At the time of purchase, Taxpayer was issued temporary tag with an expiration date of November 3, 2018.
-See Exhibit 2.
+FINDINGS OF FACT/CONTENTIONS OF THE PARTIES

+The Department issued a proposed assessment against the Taxpayer on January 11, 2021.
+The Department's Answers to Information Request summarized the facts and issued involved in this case (including the basis for the Taxpayer's disagreement with the assessment as reflected by the handwritten statement on the Taxpayer's Protest Form) and stated, as follows:

-On or about January 14, 2021, the Arkansas Department of Finance and Administration (the "Department") determined that Taxpayer did not register the vehicle and mailed a Billing Statement to Taxpayer due to Taxpayer's failure to register the vehicle and pay the sales tax.
-See Billing Statement, attached as Exhibit 3.
+On or about November 13, 2018, the Arkansas Department of Finance and Administration (the "Department") determined that Taxpayer did not register the vehicle and mailed a Temp Tag on Vehicle Not Titled letter to Taxpayer for failure to register the vehicle and pay the sales tax.
+See Temp Tag on Vehicle Not Titled, attached as Exhibit 3.
 The Department then issued a Notice of Proposed Assessment to Taxpayer in the amount of \$ .
-The assessment consists of tax , a penalty of in the amount of , and interest in the amount of \$ .
+The assessment consists of tax in the amount of \$ , a penalty of , and interest in the amount of \$ .
 See Notice of Proposed Assessment, attached as Exhibit 4.
-The assessment was based on the purchased vehicle , as detailed in the Explanation of Tax price of Adjustment mailed to Taxpayer on January 14, 2021.
+The assessment was based on the purchased vehicle price of \$ , as detailed in the Explanation of Tax Adjustment mailed to Taxpayer on January 11, 2021.
 A copy of the Explanation of Tax Adjustment is attached as Exhibit 5.

-Taxpayer disagrees with the proposed assessment claiming that the vehicle is no longer in her possession.
-Taxpayer states:

-Car was taken back due to not being able to pay because

-had and I had to

-when my

-Was unable to take care of my

-personal business.